ArnabTo/donation-campaign-site/README.md

 3 Project Features
-- a.
-Anyone can search by category.
+-  Anyone can search by category.
-- b.
-Anyone can be aware of how much they have donated.
+-  Anyone can be aware of how much they have donated.
-- c.
-Anyone can get their own donation list.
+-  Anyone can get their own donation list.